 "Do or die"

-The British factories were the biggest pain and the threat that they would be the first to be closed or repelled hit like a bomb.
-Under that harsh Chrysler position, the British government decided to make state investments, provided that a new Sunbeam model would be released.
-Chrysler UK was rescued and a new, compact hatchback was developed at a rapid pace.
-The project started under the code name 424.
+The British factories were the biggest pain point and the threat that they would be the first to be closed or closed down hit like a bomb.
+Under Chrysler's harsh stance, the British government decided to invest in government if a new Sunbeam model were to be released.
+Chrysler UK was saved and a new, compact hatchback was developed at a rapid pace.
+The project was launched under the code name 424.

 The desired concept, a hatchback with front-wheel drive, was not feasible due to high development costs.
 The designers were instructed not only to use the Avenger's technology, but also to use as much sheet metal as possible.
 The bottom, the doors and parts of the front were taken over from the Avenger, the rear was completely adapted to a then modern, sleek hatchback.